-The Wheeler Brothers had the remarkable luck of playing that day at one o’clock; a prime spot for a local act.
+The Wheeler Brothers had the remarkable luck of playing at 1 p.m. that afternoon, a prime time slot for a local act.
 I arrived in front of the stage to find a fairly sizable crowd waiting for them to play even as the band had begun setting up their own equipment for their set.
 As we all waited, I listened to the conversations around me and found that Wheeler Brothers fans were educating the curious newcomers who had apparently heard good things about the band.
 Can this be called luck?
 Probably not when you’re talking about a band that works as tirelessly as the Wheeler Brothers do.

 At the time of this writing, the Wheeler Brothers have just finished the recording end of a new, currently unnamed album with several currently unnamed songs.
 These new songs make up a different, albeit completely familiar, sound for the band stemming from their writing process.
-“Initially, Nolan and Danny were writing most of the songs and everybody putting in their parts, but now we’ve kind of changed that up.”, says Patrick of the new collaborative songwriting process.
+“Initially, Nolan and Danny were writing most of the songs and everybody putting in their parts, but now we’ve kind of changed that up,” Patrick says.
 “If anybody brings something to the table, we work it out.”

 Written by Clayton Hodges (email@example.com)